Random Surfaces and Higher Algebra: Matrix Crossed Modules

-The interior elements of squares in the double group $\dgcm(G)$ are completely determined by the boundary elements.
-In order to faithfully represent surfaces, we require a double group in which the interior group $\cmG_1$ encodes more information than the group elements on the boundary of a square $S$.
-In this general setting, we require the pair of groups $(\cmG_0, \cmG_1)$ to satisfy additional structure.
+In the above example, the interior elements of squares in the double group $\dgcm(G)$ are completely determined by the boundary elements.
+However, to faithfully represent surfaces this is not sufficient, and we require a double group in which the interior element $E$ contains additional information.
+One can achieve this more general setting, by a pair of groups $(\cmG_0, \cmG_1)$ which satisfy some additional structure.

 \begin{definition} A \emph{crossed module of groups},